Perfection (game show): Largest win

 Lynn achieved perfection on her own, despite the usual suspects choosing all of her final round categories, with all of the usual suspects ruling themselves out from helping her, and despite being far from confident on a question about Konrad Adenauer being Chancellor of West Germany.
+Michelle ("Shell" on her name badge) from Southend-on-Sea (nicknamed Southend-on-Sea Shell by Nick Knowles) achieved Perfection in the final round winning £14,000 answering correctly on the population size of Indonesia after refusing help from the "usual suspects" - this episode was finally aired (after a break between the episodes recorded) in Autumn 2014.

 Achieving perfection

 Perfection in all three rounds was first achieved in the first game of episode 57 by a contestant named Pat, though she did not achieve perfection in the final round and thus did not win the jackpot.
 The following game in the same episode saw contestant Niall become the first to achieve perfection in all three rounds and the final, winning £7,000.

 In the episode broadcast on 15 January 2014, a contestant called Detta achieved perfection in all three rounds and in the final.
 However, she accepted help from a usual suspect, who persuaded her to change one of her answers, therefore denying her the prize money of £3,000.

 In the episode broadcast on 1 February 2013, a contestant called Sharon achieved imperfection in the first round, answering 0 correctly and allowing the usual suspects to win automatically.
 However, in the third round, she achieved perfection, scoring 4 out of 4.
 In the final, none of the usual suspects chose to come down and Sharon won the prize fund, achieving perfection and winning £1,000.